 OPERATION SANDWICH DRIVE & PACKING PARTY

 Campus Events Council and the We Are O.N.E.
-Interfaith Council is hosting their third annual Operation Sandwich Drive.
-Please bring the following unopened items to the Operation Sandwich Drive table on UC Main Street, Monday November 9 through Thursday November 12 from 11:00 a.m.-2:00 p.m.: loaves of bread, peanut butter, jelly, sandwich meats, cheese, chips, cookies, juice, water.
-Then join us on Friday, November 13 for the Operation Sandwich Drive Packing Party in the SAC Laker Lounge from 8:00 a.m.-12:00 p.m. as we pack up 400 sandwich bags for the St. Francis Table Soup Kitchen in Atlanta Georgia.
-The first *50 people to join us on at the Packing Party will receive a very special gift!
+Interfaith Council is hosted their annual Operation Sandwich Drive.
+Volunteers were encourage to bring unopened items to the Operation Sandwich Drive table on UC Main Street: loaves of bread, peanut butter, jelly, sandwich meats, cheese, chips, cookies, juice, water.
+Then, they were asked to join the Operation Sandwich Drive Packing Party in the SAC Laker Lounge.
+They packed 400 sandwich bags for the St. Francis Table Soup Kitchen in Atlanta Georgia.

 LAKER CARE CLOSET CANNED FOOD DRIVE

 The purpose of the Laker Care Closet is to allow the Clayton State community the opportunity to serve its own population by assisting Clayton State students in need with basic living necessities.
-Non-perishable boxed and canned food donations are being accepted on UC Main Street from November 9TH – November 19TH to help re-stock the Laker Care Closet.
+Non-perishable boxed and canned food donations are being accepted to help re-stock the Laker Care Closet.